rust-lang/rfcs/text/0000-unified_coroutines.md

 Many programming languages(including Rust) also adopted more general concept, callled coroutine.
 The coroutine , or `Generator` in Rust terms differs from function/subroutine in a single way.
 It allows the coroutine to `suspend` itself, by storing its state, and `yield`ing control back to the caller, along with data.
 The caller can then repeatedly pass more data back into the coroutine, and `resume` it.
 This back-and forth communication is an extremely useful tool for solving a wide class of problems.

 Except this is not the truth for Rust's coroutines.
 The `Generator`, as it  was introduced in order to provide a tool for implementing `async-await`, does not provide this functionality.
 In order to implement async-await feature, the generators were implemented in their most basic form.
-And in this form, Generators can't accept arguments, and are  connected to closures only in their syntax, and not their representation in the type system.
+And in this form, Generators can't accept arguments, and require invocation of a method, in order to

 These issues severely lessen the usability of the generator feature, and are not difficult to solve.